-Every year, animals move around looking for food, shelter, and places to have their babies.
+Every year, animals search for food, shelter, and places to rear their young.
 During these times of activity, the potential for conflicts between humans and wildlife increases.
 While many people are thrilled to see wildlife in their neighborhoods, not everyone is enthusiastic about the idea of sharing their property with them.

-When wild animals find three components essential for their survival (food, water, and shelter) in and around our homes, they often try to remain in the area.
+When wild animals find food, water, and shelter (essentials for their survival) in and around our homes, they often try to remain in the area.
 However, wildlife taking up residence near our homes and businesses can be stressful (and expensive!).
 Wild animals involved in these types of situations are often referred to as “nuisance” wildlife.

-Out of frustration, people sometimes react to the presence of nuisance wildlife with short-term, quick-fix methods of control such as trapping, relocating, or killing the animal.
-However, the removal of one nuisance animal is not an effective solution, for a few reasons.
+Out of frustration, people sometimes react to the presence of nuisance wildlife with short-term, quick-fix control methods such as trapping, relocating, or killing the animal.
+However, the removal of one nuisance animal is not an effective solution, for a few reasons:

 How can these conflicts be addressed effectively?

-As we mentioned before, animals who find food, water, and shelter will be tempted to remain in the area.
-So, the best thing we can do is remove these attractancts!
-There are many humane options that offer long-term solutions to the problems associated with nuisance wildlife.
-The following ideas will help you peacefully coexist with the wildlife in your neighborhood.
+Animals who find food, water, and shelter will be tempted to remain in the area.
+So, the best thing we can do is remove these attractants!
+Many humane options offer long-term solutions to the problems associated with nuisance wildlife.
+The following ideas will help you peacefully coexist with the wildlife in your neighborhood: